 - Increasing pump suction line size.

-- The fluid temperature need to be monitored to keep cavitation under control.
+- The fluid temperature needs to be monitored to keep cavitation under control.

 - Avoiding pockets for air or vapor accumulation.